 A similar apartment in the UK will cost, on average, over €2,649.
 If you want to further keep the cost of living in Malta down then opting to live in a modern apartment instead of an older building will keep maintenance low.

 The cost of utilities

 The price of utilities is also more affordable here which helps to keep the cost of living in Malta down.
 On average an 85m2 apartment in the UK will cost €150 euros and includes gas, electricity, and all your other services.

 Over the same period, a similar-sized apartment in Malta will cost a little over €82 to run.

 While many areas of life in Malta are far more affordable mobile phones can be more expensive to run here.
 If you find the price of a contract too expensive then purchasing a mobile phone and using pay as you go is an affordable option.

 The low cost of living in Malta is reflected in the affordability of eating out.
 In Manchester, the UK a three-course meal for two at a nice restaurant will cost upwards of €60.
 In Malta, you can enjoy the same experience for as little as €33.

 Overall when it comes to dining out Malta may be slightly cheaper but there is no massive difference in cost.
 The difference instead comes in the quality of the food.
 A small coastal country Malta takes advantage of the fresh food on its doorstep meaning that it has some amazing restaurants to enjoy.

-From geography to economy, read all about Malta.
+From geography to the country’s economic outlook, read all about Malta.

 Maltese Commuting Costs